 Miami offense cruises past Stephen F. Austin, 96-58

+Izundu's previous career scoring high was a 16-point performance at North Carolina State Feb.
+4, 2017.
+The rebound performance eclipsed Izundu's previous best of 10 against Gardner Webb Nov.
+10, 2017.

+"I think I did well but there is plenty more to come," said Izundu, who averaged 3.7 points in his first three seasons at Miami.

-The Hurricanes were never threatened after a 19-5 spurt midway through the first half.
+The Hurricanes (2-0) were never threatened by the Lumberjacks after a 19-5 spurt midway through the first half.
 DJ Vasiljevic's third consecutive 3-pointer with 8:54 remaining capped the run and increased Miami's lead to 30-13.

 Izundu shot 11-of-13 from the field and also blocked four shots.
 Vasiljevic finished with 17 points and shot 4-of-7 from behind the arc.